Address Osteoporosis Through Nutrition: Don’t Depend on Calcium Solely!

 Do you know?

 Women face a higher risk of osteoporosis during menopause.
+Middle age is the period when women are most at risk, as menopause and significant bone loss often occur during these years.
 This is because of the drop in estrogen levels.
-Estrogen is a key hormone in maintaining bone density, & its decline can lead to faster bone loss.
+Estrogen is a key hormone in maintaining bone density, & its decline can lead to faster bone loss. |

 The Good News: Osteoporosis Can Be Managed Naturally